tbarbette/npf-docs/docs/source/index.rst

 =================================================

-Run performance tests on network software by running snippets of bash scripts on a cluster following a simple definition file.
-For instance, the following configuration to test iPerf3 performance (omitting graph styling options):
+Run performance tests on network software by running snippets of bash scripts on a cluster following a simple definition script.
+For instance, the following test script for iPerf3 throughput (omitting graph styling options):

 .. code-block:: bash